-Article 51 Advice/preliminary advice binding study advice
+Article 50 Advice/preliminary advice binding study advice

-- b.
+- a.
+The joint degree programme uses a binding study advice regarding the continuation of studies, as referred to in article 7.8b of the WHW.
+All students receive, during the first year of enrolment, a study advice concerning the further continuation of study.
+This advice is either negative or positive and will be provided by the Examining Board on behalf of the executive boards of the joint partner institutions.
+A binding negative study advice can be given, if students taking into account all personal circumstances are expected to be not successful in finishing the joint degree programme.
+Binding negative study advices are based upon the study results so far, which do not meet the minimum standards set beforehand. - b.
 At the end of the first year of enrolment a binding negative study advice with resignation will be given if students obtain less than 42 ECTS credits within the first year of enrolment. - c.
 At the end of semester 1 of study year 1 all students get a preliminary advice.
 If students have obtained 24 ECTS or more they will be expected to be able to make enough study progress to meet the standard for getting a positive advice at the end of the year.
 Students who at the end of semester 1 of study year 1 have obtained less than 24 ECTS of the courses scheduled in the first semester will get a warning about their insufficient study progress and they will be invited for an appointment with the study adviser.
 The study adviser will advise students on how to make choices about (re)examinations and what to do with their individual study plan if there are study delays. - d.
 At the end of the study year, if students have obtained less than 42 ECTS of the courses scheduled in the first study year, but the Examining Board has taken students' personal circumstances into account, the Examining Board will postpone the study advice with one year.
-The procedure is set out in Article 522. - e.
+The procedure is set out in Article 51. - e.
 If the study advice has been postponed as described in subsection d, students are still required to meet the standard of 42 ECTS earned from completed first-year courses in the following study year; the ECTS for courses completed during the first year of enrolment are included in determining whether the standard has been met for the second year of enrolment. - f.
 In reference to subsection e, if students still fail to meet the standard during their second year of enrolment, they will receive a binding negative study advice towards the end of the second study year. - g.
 If students receive a binding negative study advice, they shall not be permitted to enrol for the joint degree programme for a period of 3 years. - h.
 Students can appeal to the Wageningen University Examination Appeals Board after receiving a binding negative study advice.

-Article 52 Personal circumstances
+Article 51 Personal circumstances